Extensions

 For custom or private extensions, you can install them manually:

-# Install via Frontrow CLI
+# Install via Frontro CLI

-frontrow extension install ./my-extension.zip
+frontro extension install ./my-extension.zip

 # Install from URL

-frontrow extension install https://example.com/extension.zip
+frontro extension install https://example.com/extension.zip

 # Install from npm package

-frontrow extension install @mycompany/frontrow-extension
+frontro extension install @mycompany/frontro-extension

 Configuration